Complete one-loop QED corrections to $D_s^+$ leptonic decays and impact on the CKM unitarity test

-Soft photon approximation is valid for the small photon energy, and if possible, it is desired not to use the approximation.
+Soft photon approximation is valid for small photon energies, and if possible, it is desired not to use the approximation.
 Therefore, we introduced the following two photon energy cuts: \beq

 \eeq The IR limit is shown by the red point in Fig.~\ref{fig:dalitz}, where we used the soft photon approximation and took the $E_{\text{cut}} \to 0$.
 In the remaining shaded area, we used the Dalitz plot integration.
-When one integrates all the area surrounded by the gray line, it represents the inclusive limit.
+When one integrates the entire region surrounded by the gray line, it represents the inclusive limit.